 Hollow Earth Radio (Central District)

-Great freeform internet radio station, they can host live in-studio performances of all kinds of music that isn’t too loud.
-They also put on the ambitious and eclectic Magma Festival.
+Great freeform internet and low-power FM radio station, they host live in-studio performances of many kinds of music.

 Jack Straw Productions (University District)

 Long-standing non-profit audio arts center with a recording studio and New Media Gallery (sound installations).
 They offer artist residencies in both, plus host occasional concerts, readings, radio programs (Sonarchy on KEXP), and artist talks in their very cozy main recording studio.
 A real commitment to unusual music and sound art of many kinds.
 The monthly Composer Spotlight series features resident and visiting artists presenting/discussing their work.